dia-meTr/alpaka-apigw-config-manager/README.md

 - Verify JWT_SECRET is set correctly
 - Check token expiration

-## 📞 Support

-For issues, questions, or contributions, please refer to the project repository or contact the development team.

----

 **Alpaka** - Configuration Change Request Management System
 Built with Go and React